 For the purpose of this document we will restrict comments to construction and use of linear space.
 Many organizers today are permitting use of cubic content in linear booths because either their exhibitors find cubic content to be beneficial to their display, or because they want international exhibitors to feel welcome.
 It also reduces the need to police exhibits to enforce setback rules.
 The IAEE Guidelines for Display Rules and Regulations do not suggest cubic content should be implemented for linear booths; however cubic content in a linear booth is acceptable when the organizer has advantageous reasons to allow it.
-Prior to putting cubic content into practice, exhibition.
+Prior to putting cubic content into practice, exhibition organizers must be proactive in communications with exhibitors, and understand the effect it will have on the exhibition.
 This document contains feedback from show organizers who allow use of cubic content in linear booths and those who do not.
 The intent is to assist a show organizer in making the best decision for their show.